House of Ash and Bone Cover Concept

 “Mom, that was my blood.
 I can’t stand other people’s blood.”

-She looked at me up and down.
+She looked me up and down.
 “Maybe all good doctors have to learn to be around other people’s blood, Diego.”

 “Drop it, Mom.
 Even if blood wasn’t a problem, we can’t afford what... eight years of schooling, not to mention getting into a good school for the doctorate.”
 I said with a serious face, but with a soft smile to let my mother down easily.
 Even if we had the money.
 Even if I had a full scholarship, I wouldn’t want to waste money trying to find out what I want to do with my life.

 Why can’t I just know what I want to do with my life?
 Just an idea so that I can reassure my mom.
-Let her know that I have a plan… that I will be ok?
+Let her know that I have a plan… that I will be okay?
 I feel like I’m letting her down, and now that she...

 Breathe.
 Breathe.1, 2, 3…